 A partner of the firm since 1987, John is widely recognized for his expertise in all aspects of governmental law.
 Since the early 1980s, he has represented countless people and businesses in litigation against municipalities and other governmental agencies, including defense against prosecutions for alleged zoning and environmental violations He has appeared before the EPA, FERC, FAA, and Army Corps of Engineers at the federal level; the BEP, DEP, DEH, DHHS, and LUPC at the state level; and, before the zoning and planning boards, taxing authorities, business licensing agencies, boards of selectmen, and town councils of most municipalities in Maine.

-John has been listed on the Best Lawyers list every year since 2008, was recognized as Lawyer of the Year for 2017 in Litigation – Land Use and Zoning in Maine, and was again recognized as Lawyer of the Year for 2019 in Land Use and Zoning Law in Maine.
+John has been listed on the Best Lawyers list every year since 2008, was recognized as Lawyer of the Year for 2017, 2019 and 2022 in Litigation – Land Use and Zoning in Maine.
 He has been selected by his peers for inclusion in the New England Super Lawyers every year since 2014, and is also AV-rated by Martindale Hubbell.
 A resident of West Cumberland, John devotes his spare time to restoring an 18th-century cape and surrounding 16 acres of fields that he rescued from irresponsible development as a multi-lot subdivision.